Eli8131/First_Project_SE/README.md

 `Histogram_v2.0.ipynb`: This notebook completes the histogram from figure 17 in "A dataset of hourly sea surface temperature from drifting buoys" by converting the datetime[ns] object to float64 and generates the figure `density_histogram.pdf`.

-'fig_17_density.ipynb': This notebook is a cleaned up version of the code in 'first_project_xarray.ipynb' for generating figure 17.
+`fig_17_density.ipynb`: This notebook is a cleaned up version of the code in `first_project_xarray.ipynb` for generating figure 17.
 Each figure contained in figure 17 has its own pdf file generated in this notebook.

-'fig_18_sst.ipynb': This notebook is a cleaned up version of the code in 'first_project_xarray.ipynb' and 'Histogram_v2.0.ipynb' for generating figure 18.
+`fig_18_sst.ipynb`: This notebook is a cleaned up version of the code in `first_project_xarray.ipynb` and `Histogram_v2.0.ipynb` for generating figure 18.
 Each figure contained in figure 18 has its own pdf file generated in this notebook.